Marvinmw/Flakify/README.md

 # FlakeFlagger Replication

-This is the guideline for replicating the experiments we used to evaluate the two versions of FlakeFlagger, white-box and black-box, for classifying test cases as flaky and non-flaky.
+This is the guideline for replicating the experiments used to evaluate the two versions of FlakeFlagger, white-box and black-box, for classifying test cases as flaky and non-flaky.

-### Requirements
-This is a list of all required python packages:
-- python =3.8.5
-- imbalanced_learn= 0.8.1
-- pandas= 1.3.3
-- scikit_learn= 0.22.1

 ### Input File:
-This is a list of input files that are required to accomplish this step:
+This is a list of input files required to accomplish this step:
 * dataset/FlakeFlagger_filtered_dataset.csv
 * dataset/FlakeFlaggerFeaturesTypes.csv
 * dataset/Information_gain_per_feature.csv